-Use Split's dependency matcher when you want one split to depend on the evaluation of another split.
+Use Split's dependency matcher when you want one feature flag to depend on the evaluation of another flag.

 Split's dependency matcher is located in the condition string to meet your most granular targeting needs.

-As you begin to utilize the dependency matcher you will notice a few things:
+As you begin to utilize the dependency matcher, you see the following:

-- Environments & traffic types: the dependency matcher does not allow you to depend on another environment's condition or target across traffic types.
+- Environments and traffic types.
+The dependency matcher does not allow you to depend on another environment's condition or target across traffic types.

-- Circular dependencies: Split prevents you from creating a direct circular dependency by not displaying those split's that would create a circular dependency.
+- Circular dependencies.
+Split prevents you from creating a direct circular dependency by not displaying those feature flags that would create a circular dependency.

-- Attributes: If split B has split A as a dependency then the getTreatment call for split B must pass all the customer attributes needed to evaluate split A. Split B's syntax modal will display all the attributes needed to make the evaluation successful.
+- Attributes.
+If flag B has flag A as a dependency, then the getTreatment call for flag B must pass all the customer attributes needed to evaluate flag A. Flag B's syntax modal displays all the attributes needed to make the evaluation successful.

-- Deleting: You cannot remove a split from an environment or delete a split if additional splits depend on that split for their evaluation.
+- Deleting.
+You cannot remove a feature flag from an environment or delete a flag if additional flags depend on that feature flag for their evaluation.

 See below for some common questions:

-(2) There is a warning in the UI when I use a dependency matcher.
+There is a warning in the user interface when I use a dependency matcher.
 What does this mean?
-The warning you are seeing is to warn you that if the dependent split requires some additional attributes - you will need to update the getTreatment() call to include those attribute values.
-The syntax modal will display all the attributes needed to make the evaluation successful.
+The warning you are seeing is to warn you that if the dependent feature flag requires some additional attributes, you need to update the getTreatment() call to include those attribute values.
+The syntax modal displays all the attributes needed to make the evaluation successful.

-(3) Do parent splits know which child splits are using it in their evaluation?
-Yes, if a split is being used as a dependent, Split's web console will inform you in the editor.
-You will not be able to delete the split, delete or rename treatments.
+Do parent feature flags know which child flags are using it in their evaluation?
+Yes, if a feature flag is being used as a dependent, Split's user interface informs you in the editor.
+You can’t delete the feature flag, and delete or rename treatments.